Wind Turbine Simulation

 The QBlade Software

-QBlade is a highly advanced multi-physics code that covers the complete range of aspects required for the aero-servo-hydro-elastic design, prototyping, simulation, and certification of wind turbines.
+QBlade is an advanced multi-physics wind turbine simulation software for comprehensive aero-servo-hydro-elastic design, prototyping, wind farm analysis, and certification of wind turbines.

-- Wind Turbine Design (HAWT, VAWT & Multi-Rotor)
+- Wind Turbine Design (HAWT, VAWT and Multi-Rotor)

 - Floater Design and Numerical Testing